Comic Book / Shadoweyes

 - Brought to You by the Letter "S": Literally.
 Shadoweyes’ chest insignia is a heavily stylized S. Sparkle's eventual superhero costume also gets an "S" symbol.

 - Clothing Damage: A non-fanservice take.
 Every time Scout turns into Shadoweyes or gets in a fight, clothing gets appropriately torn up.
-As perhaps being genre savvy to this, that’s probably why the Shadoweyes “costume” is so simple—so it can be easily replaced.
+That’s probably why the Shadoweyes "costume" is so simple—so it can be easily replaced.

 - Crapsack World: Dranac is not a nice place to live, to put it gently.